1.5-2 kg of turkey necks (or wings)

 4 large carrots peeled and cut into large sections (about 4 per carrot)

-One large leek cut into chunks (only the while parts)
+One large leek cut into chunks (only the white parts)

 2 parsley roots (You can also use parsnip or celery root – make sure they are peeled and cleaned very well)

 1 large red pepper cut into large chunks

 1 very small sweet potato peeled and cut into chunks

 Salt and pepper to taste

 1. Place the turkey in a very large pot and add boiling water till covered.
 When the water comes to the boil, pour it off (this cleans all the icky bits off the turkey that you don’t want in your soup)